Ralph Lauren accused of plagiarizing indigenous Mexican designs

 The government has made similar complaints against France's Louis Vuitton LVMH.PA, Venezuelan designer Carolina Herrera, Spain's Zara ITX.MC and U.S. retailer Anthopologie URBN.O.

-(Report by Raul Cortés Fernandez; Writing by Isabel Woodford; Editing by Stephen Coates)
+(Report by Raul Cortés Fernandez; Writing by Isabel Woodford; Editing by Stephen Coates and Richard Pullin)

 ((Raul.CortesFernandez@thomsonreuters.com; +5579407905;))